-Don’t desire a direct dive into complex combinations.
-Understand that for you to learn any martial art and be good at it, you have to engage in much drilling and repetition.
-Muay Thai is no exception.
-For you to improve the most, you need to put in much practice.
+Just like any sports, more you practice the better you get at said sport.
+Understand that for you to learn any martial art and be good at it, you have to engage in as much drilling and repetition as possible.
+Muay Thai is no exception,for you to improve the most, you need to put in much practice.

-Most new comers in every sport have a notion that progress is only when you learn the most complex or fanciest skills.
-Experience with Muay Thai has proved that this is not necessarily true.
-Actually, the opposite has appeared to work best with this boxing game.
-As a beginner, the most basic combinations you first learn serve you best when you finally get a chance to fight.
+Most new comers in this sport have a notion that progress is only when you kick ass like Jean-Claude Van Damme from the movie ‘kick-boxer’ .
+But reality is far from actual truth, as a beginner, the most basic combinations you first learn serve you best when you finally get a chance to fight or even in friendly sparring sessions.
 So, don’t be in a rush to learn complex stuff before you master the basics.

 Quantity Versus Quality

 Would you rather be more skilled in a few combinations, or would you rather learn as many combinations as possible at the expense of mastering a few?
 That solely depends on your personal focus, expectation and determination.
 What is your focus?
 What is your expectation, and how determined are you to achieve it?
 Your answer to each of these questions will tell you how fast you will learn Muay Thai.

 Most times, people focus more on quantity over quantity.By quantity, we are talking about the diversity of MuayThai fighting skills you wish to embrace and master.
 Nobody wants to do 100 pushups,150 crunches and 100 sit ups while you can go practice your new “combo” on the bags or in the sparring session.
 But at what cost? if your cardio and condition isn’t on point then you will gas out and your form gets sloppy and you’re practicing sloppy technique and getting tagged in your sparring sessions.